Home » Braised Potatoes with Pork (One-Pan)

 Can I use chicken instead of pork?

-Yes — chicken thighs work great.
-Reduce cooking time by 10–15 minutes.
+Yes.
+Chicken thighs work very well here.
+Reduce the cooking time by about 10–15 minutes.

-Sear the pork and sauté veggies first, then cook 5–6 hours on LOW.
+Absolutely.
+Sear the pork and sauté the vegetables first, then cook on LOW for 5–6 hours.

 More Cozy Comfort Food